CiscoDevNet/FTDAnsible/README.md

 ### Unit Tests

-The project contains examples of Ansible unit tests written for `fdm_deploy` module.
+The project contains examples of Ansible unit tests written for `ftd_deploy` module.
 They can be found in `test/unit` directory.
 Ansible has many utils for mocking and running tests, so unit tests in this project also rely on them and including Ansible test module to the Python path is required to run them.
 When the project is developed further, modules and tests will be moved to the Ansible repository and this extra step will be no longer needed.